cloudwebrtc/args_helper/README.md

     description: # description of command
     options: # options of command
       option_name: # option
+        # option attributes
     rest: # remaining arguments of command
+      allowMultiple # Indicates that multiple arguments allowed or not
       help: # help on the rest
+      name: # name used for generating the string "usage"
       required: # indicates whatever required or not
       usage: # usage of the rest
 ```